 Data Sharing and Governance Bill 2018: Report and Final Stages

-I will comment briefly on this because it is a new amendment.
-I do not have a counter amendment.
+I will comment briefly on this amendment because it is new.
+I do not have a counter-amendment.
 Concern has been raised about the single customer view dataset associated with the public services card, PSC.
 The Minister of State referenced the PPSN but the single customer view dataset is wider than that.
 The issues are subject to some debate around interpretation.
-I refer to special categories of personal data in the form of biometric information contained within the single view customer view dataset.
+I refer to special categories of personal data in the form of biometric information contained within the single customer view dataset.
 That part of that information cannot be exchanged under this Bill because the largest part of the Bill explicitly excludes special categories of personal information.
 I will not oppose or call a vote on the amendments at this point, or perhaps I will just to deal with them technically.
-I realise I do not have a counter amendment.
+I realise I do not have a counter-amendment.
 I am concerned, when we go towards the exchange, that it is not simply the PPSN.
 Can the Minister of State assure me that only the PPSN will be affected or will there be access to the single customer view dataset?
-This will create problems down the line, perhaps ones that can be dealt with in Dáil.
+This will create problems down the line, perhaps ones that can be dealt with in the Dáil.

 To clarify, the full public service identity, PSI, dataset will be covered.

 Amendment No. 2 is a Government amendment.
 Amendments Nos.
-2 to 9, inclusive, 16, 22 to 24, inclusive, 34 and 82 are related.
+2 to 9, inclusive, 16, 22 to 24, inclusive, 34 and 82 are related and will be discussed together.
 Amendment No. 3 is a logical alternative to amendment No. 2.
 Amendment No. 8 is a logical alternative to amendment No. 7.
-Amendments Nos.
-2 to 9, inclusive, 16, 22 to 24, inclusive, 34 and 82 will be discussed together.

 We had a lengthy debate on Committee Stage on the application of this Bill to the sharing of special categories of personal data as defined under Article 9 of the general data protection regulation, GDPR.
 While it has always been the intention that the legislation would not provide a general legal basis for the sharing of specific special category data, I acknowledge that the text of the Bill may not have been fully clear that this was the case.
 Accordingly, I propose an amendment to provide for the insertion of a new section that explicitly states that the Bill may not be used for the sharing of special category data.
 That was one of the points Senator Higgins raised.

 Amendment No. 5 would have the effect of making section 38 of the Data Protection Act 2018 apply to special category data.
-Section 38 does not currently apply to special category data so this would have a significant effect on the Data Protection Act.
+As section 38 does not currently apply to special category data, it would have a significant effect on the Data Protection Act.

 Amendments Nos.
 4, 5, 7, 8 and 9 are intended to exclude the application of specific sections of the Bill to special category data.
 These amendments are unnecessary, since the amendment that I am proposing to section 5 provides that the Bill does not apply to special category data, excepting for Parts 5, 8 and 9, for the reasons I have outlined and, given there is no need to keep restating that the Bill does not apply to special category data, I ask the Senator to withdraw these amendments.

-I thank the Minister of State and I acknowledge that there have been some significant steps forward on this, notably the provision in his amendment No. 2, which makes it clear that nothing in this Bill, except Parts 5 and 8 and Chapter 3 of Part 9 shall apply to special category personal data alleviates many of the amendments.
+I thank the Minister of State and acknowledge that there have been some significant steps forward, notably the provision in his amendment No. 2, which makes it clear that nothing in this Bill, except Parts 5 and 8 and Chapter 3 of Part 9, shall apply to special category personal data, alleviating many of the amendments.
 Many of my amendments were submitted prior to the Government amendments.
 It is useful to see this.
 Several of my amendments which sought to address case by case the dangers of an inadvertent inclusion of special categories of personal data will no longer be necessary.
 That is very positive.

-I have concerns about Chapter 3, Part 9.
-I addressed them here and that is why I propose that the Bill exclude special categories of personal data, not just from Parts 5 and 8 where I realise the case is strong in respect of pensions, in Part 5, and access to information on data breaches under Part 8.
-I do have some concerns on Chapter 3, Part 9, but I seek to address them in a later amendment in a different way and have had some indication from officials that they may be interested in considering that in another way so I might not need to press it.
+I have concerns about Chapter 3 in Part 9.
+I addressed them here, which is why I propose that the Bill exclude special categories of personal data, not just from Parts 5 and 8 where I realise the case is strong in respect of pensions, in Part 5, and access to information on data breaches under Part 8.
+I do have some concerns about Chapter 3 in Part 9, but I seek to address them in a later amendment in a different way and have had some indication from officials that they may be interested in considering the issue in another way; therefore, I might not need to press it.

-My concerns were that because Chapter 3, Part 9, included several measures in respect of the grounds on which the Minister might be promoting data sharing, it would be important and probably inadvertent, if it were to suggest that the Minister is promoting data sharing in order to encourage data sharing, that it would not include special categories of personal information.
-There is a separate issue because it is a tautological argument.
-I am sure it will be addressed.
+My concerns were that because Chapter 3 in Part 9 included several measures in respect of the grounds on which the Minister might be promoting data sharing, it would be important and probably inadvertent, if it were to suggest the Minister was promoting data sharing in order to encourage it, that it not include special categories of personal information.
+There is a separate issue because it is a tautological argument and I am sure it will be addressed.
 I will leave it for now.

 I recognise that amendments Nos.
-3, 4 and 5 are perhaps not necessary in this case.
-In terms of amendment No. 6 I want particularly to recognise this was one of my deepest concerns in respect of the special categories of personal information and it was the danger that there could be an exclusion from section 38 of the Data Protection Act which would affect special categories of personal information and, as the Minister of State mentioned, there are suitable and specific measures involved.
+3 to 5, inclusive, are perhaps not necessary in this case.
+In terms of amendment No. 6, I want particularly to recognise this was one of my deepest concerns in respect of the special categories of personal information and it was the danger that there could be an exclusion from section 38 of the Data Protection Act which would affect special categories of personal information and, as the Minister of State mentioned, there are suitable and specific measures involved.
 I am happy to withdraw that amendment.

 Amendment No. 16 is a Government amendment.
 There would be no point in pressing amendment No. 22 because it seeks to replicate the measures in the Data Protection Act for clear procedures where public interest is invoked.
 I realise that given the location of my amendment it is no longer applicable to this section and to the Bill because special categories of personal data are no longer covered under that section.

-I urge my colleagues in Sinn Féin and Fianna Fáil who supported the insertion of this measure into the Data Protection Act to ensure there is a similar measure which states that the Minister when invoking public interest, needs to set out very clear reasons for that public interest, and that it is placed in the appropriate section when the Bill goes to the Dáil.
+I urge my colleagues in Sinn Féin and Fianna Fáil who supported the insertion of this measure into the Data Protection Act to ensure there is a similar measure which states that the Minister, when invoking public interest, needs to set out very clear reasons for that public interest, and that it is placed in the appropriate section when the Bill is brought to the Dáil.

-My final amendment in this group is amendment No. 82 and is perhaps no longer necessary given the wide exclusion of special categories of personal data offered by the Minister.
-I sincerely thank his officials for engaging with me on that.
-It will narrow and clarify the function of this Bill in a constructive way.
+My final amendment in this group is amendment No. 82 and is perhaps no longer necessary, given the wide exclusion of special categories of personal data offered by the Minister.
+I sincerely thank his officials for engaging with me on it.
+It will narrow and clarify the function of the Bill in a constructive way.